VIVA HERMOSA

 Citizen - Sponsored Site

+In February 2007 the City's Finance Department staff made a two-page tabulation of the downtown costs and revenues experienced by City Hall during Fiscal Year 2005-2006 (July 1, 2005 to June 30, 2006).
+We obtained a copy, and those pages are reproduced below, in their entirety.
 Below each page you will find our detailed discussion of the City's numbers, as we disagree with staff's methodology.
-We have asked the City Council to have a cost-revenue analysis done by an independent expert - and they may possibly do so, in the future.
-If they do engage an expert, we would emphasize independent - that he or she not be associated with any firm which presently does recurring audit work for the city or is likely to be bidding on such work.
+[Post-referendum note: We asked the City Council to have a cost-revenue analysis done by an independent expert - and in early 2008 they agreed that they would do so, as part of the study to create a downtown Specific Plan.
+Unfortunately, the Specific Plan study has not been done, nor has the independent cost-revenue analysis been done.
+If they ever do engage an expert, we would emphasize independent - that he or she not be associated with any firm which presently does recurring audit work for the city or is likely to be bidding on such work.
 The City of Fullerton did a detailed analysis, albeit by City staff.
-Fullerton Report - Initial (8 mb doc file) Fullerton Report - Follow Up (3 mb doc file) Questions about Hermosa's tabulation should be directed to the City Manager.

 Costs